Best Bikepacking Sleeping Bags – Ultralight Bike Touring Sleeping Bags from Summer to Winter

 Down vs. Synthetic Insulation

-While synthetic fillings are often found in budget sleeping bags, they’re less efficient at retaining warmth compared to downs.
+While synthetic fillings are often found in budget sleeping bags, they’re less efficient at retaining warmth compared to down.
 However, some lightweight and cost-effective sleeping bags feature down insulation, offering a compelling compromise between price and quality.

 Down has additional benefits, including greater compressibility (reducing packed size) and lower weight.